 If you are a tenant in a building that has been foreclosed on, you have many rights under both federal and state law.
-To learn more, see “Guide for Tenants in Foreclosed Buildings” in this booklet.
-You may also call DND’s Boston Rental Housing Center at (617) 635-4200 for more information.
+To learn more, see “Guide for Tenants in Foreclosed Buildings” below.
+You may also call the BRHC at 617-635-4200 for more information.
 Knowing your rights early will assist you in making good decisions during the foreclosure process.

 On March 3, 2008, a Boston Ordinance was approved to regulate the maintenance of abandoned and foreclosing residential properties.50 This Ordinance requires the following: